peterjmarko/llm-narrative-framework/docs/DOCUMENTATION.md

 Each replication executes the four core pipeline stages in sequence:

-1.  **Query Generation**: `orchestrate_replication.py` first calls `build_llm_queries.py`.
+1.  **Build LLM Queries**: `orchestrate_replication.py` first calls `build_llm_queries.py`.
 This script samples personalities from the master database (without replacement) and orchestrates the `query_generator.py` worker to create the prompt, a ground-truth mapping, and an audit manifest for each trial.

 2.  **LLM Interaction**: Next, `run_llm_sessions.py` is called.
 It manages sending each generated query to the LLM via the `llm_prompter.py` worker and saves the responses.

 3.  **Response Processing**: `process_llm_responses.py` parses the raw text responses from the LLM into a structured table of similarity scores.

-4.  **Performance Analysis**: Finally, `analyze_llm_performance.py` performs the final statistical analysis for the replication.
+4.  **Analyze LLM Performance**: Finally, `analyze_llm_performance.py` performs the final statistical analysis for the replication.
 It calculates key metrics (MRR, Top-1 Accuracy, effect size), uses non-parametric tests to assess significance against chance, and embeds a comprehensive JSON summary of the results into the final report.

 <div align="center">
   <img src="images/architecture_workflow_1_run_experiment.png" width="111%">